 We all need to be able to communicate effectively with people within our organisation and the way we interact with peers and our own employees should be no different to the way we interact with our manager.
-In practice, it can sometimes seem difficult to address your manager and it would be useful to have an understanding of the best way to approach communication with those people in roles ‘above’ our own.
-Being able to influence upwards will not only benefit your own career, it will also ensure your manager has the support needed to ensure your organisation meets its goals.
+In practice, it can sometimes seem difficult to address your manager and it would be useful to understand the best way to approach communication with those people in roles ‘above’ our own.
+Being able to influence upwards will not only benefit your own career, but it will also ensure your manager has the support needed to ensure your organisation meets its goals.

 Managing up is a skill that every employee needs to learn.
 Recognise that it is YOUR responsibility to build this critical relationship.
 This attitude will get you the results you want.
 Understand the manager’ priorities, likes and dislikes, sense of urgency and style of communication and target your behaviour accordingly.
-In many ways, managing up is simply having the right attitude and realising you have the ability to make things better.
+In many ways, managing up is simply having the right attitude and realising you can make things better.

 This course will give attendees an understanding of the principle of ‘Managing Upwards’ and will equip them with the key techniques to demonstrate this skill.

 - Defining ‘Managing Upwards’ – Establishing what managing upwards means, setting the tone for the training course